nios-students/docs/wiki/FAQ'S.md

 # Who checks my TMA and much effort do put in it?

 Ans: The teacher at your or other in your city AI (Study Centre).
-Low-effort as instagram.
+Low-effort as instagram reels.

+# How to make fornt page?
+What Information is necessary?

+Ans:

-# What is the gap? (this for freshers of **12th Sr.Sec** only)
+# What is the gap? (this for freshers of **12th Senior Secondary** only)

 Ans: There must be at least a 2 year gap between passing 10th grade and passing 12th.
 - If you passed 10th grade